eduuh/mlsa-learn/azurefundamentals.md

 - Azure cloud shell is browser-based command-line experience for managing and developing.- Azure resource.

+- Azure Cloud Shell is an interactive shell for managing Azure resources.
+You can control and administer all of your Azure resources in the current subscription through a command-line interface built right into the portal.

 - cloud shell provides two experiences to choose from, Bash and powerShell.

   - Both include access to azrure command-line interface called **Azure CLI and Azure Powershell**